Arkenon/block-style-modifiers/README.md

 - They do not weaken WordPress Core — they respect its boundaries.

 That is precisely why they belong in a plugin.

+**Contributing**
+Have ideas for additional modifiers?
+Found a bug?
+Contributions are welcome!

+- Fork the repository
+- Create your feature branch (`git checkout -b feature/my-feature`)
+- Commit your changes (`git commit -am 'Add some feature'`)
+- Push to the branch (`git push origin feature/my-feature`)
+- Open a pull request
+- Please ensure any pull requests adhere to the existing coding style and include appropriate tests where applicable.
+- For major changes, please open an issue first to discuss what you would like to change.
+- Please make sure to update tests as appropriate.

+**License**
+This project is licensed under the GPLv2 or later license.
+See the LICENSE file for details

+** Installation **
+1. Upload the `block-style-modifiers` folder to `/wp-content/plugins/`
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Style modifiers can now be registered by themes or plugins and will appear in the Block Editor sidebar for related core blocks.

+** Development **

+To set up a development environment for the Block Style Modifiers plugin, follow these steps:
+1. Clone the repository to your local machine
+2. Install dependencies using Composer or npm if applicable (npm install)
+3. Build the plugin using the provided build scripts (npm run build)